m0xpd/FLIP/Stripboard/README.md

 Whilst the layout above was developed directly from the prototype stripboard system, which is working, the layout **has not been verified**.

-It is offered in good faith and is - as far as I can see - an accurate mirror of a working stripboard layout.
+It is offered in good faith and is - as far as I can see - an accurate mirror of my working stripboard system.
 However, I cannot claim it is yet verified.

-I would appreciate either verification from anybody who builds from this layout or notification of any errors/omissions.
+I would appreciate either i) verification from anybody who builds from this layout or ii) notification of any errors/omissions.

 # Board Size and Operation on Different Power Rails